Healthy Fruit Sweetened Pumpkin Muffins ~ No Added Fat

 These healthy pumpkin muffins are perfect for those with food sensitivities because they are naturally gluten, dairy, egg, soy, nut, and corn-free.
 Just be sure to use corn-free baking powder.

-If you are like me and make a lot of muffins you might try baking with silicone muffin liners.
+If you are like me and make a lot of muffins, you might try baking them with silicone muffin liners.
 The muffins come out easily every time.
 Just run your finger along the inside to loosen the edges and pop the muffin right out.

-Silicone baking sheets and muffin cups are two of my favorite things to use when baking.
-Silicone is easy to clean and is dishwasher safe.
-To clean the muffin cups simply turn them inside out or place them in the dishwasher.
+Silicone baking liners and muffin cups are two of my favorite baking tools.
+Silicone is easy to clean and dishwasher safe.
+To clean the muffin cups, simply turn them inside out or place them in the dishwasher.

 To Make These Healthy Pumpkin Muffins You Will Need: